 – How can we address concerns about AI taking over the world?

-Concerns about AI taking over the world are often based on science fiction and are not supported by current AI capabilities.
+Current AI capabilities do not support concerns that AI will take over the world, as such worries are often based on science fiction.
 Engaging in open and transparent dialogue about the risks and benefits of AI and guiding AI development and deployment with ethical considerations and human values is crucial to address these concerns.

 Policymakers, industry, and civil society all have a critical role to play in this process, as we work towards a future where AI is safe, transparent, and aligned with human values.
 With these efforts, we can continue to harness the power of AI for the greater good.